Fast quantum subroutines for the simplex method: Details of the quantum implementation

 \subsection{Implementation of the oracles $P_{A_B}$ and $P_b$}

 Recall that the quantum linear system algorithm of Thm.~\ref{thm:qls} requires access to two quantum oracles describing the data of the linear system.
 We now discuss their implementation, so as to compute their gate complexity.
 Given computational basis states $\ket{k},\ket{j}$, in this section we denote $\ket{k,j} := \ket{k} \otimes \ket{j}$ for brevity.
+Recall that $\oplus$ denotes the binary XOR; and, for readers not familiar with quantum computers, recall that the $X$ gate is equivalent to a bit-flip (i.e., $X \ket{0} = \ket{1}, X\ket{1} = \ket{0}$).
 We start with the two maps necessary for $P_{A_B}$.

 Since the map $\ket{j,\ell} \to \ket{j,\nu(j,\ell)}$ is in-place, we implement it as the sequence of mappings $\ket{j,\ell,0^{\ceil{\log m}}} \to \ket{j,\ell,\nu(j,\ell)} \to \ket{j,\ell, \ell \oplus \nu(j,\ell)} \to \ket{j,\nu(j,\ell),0^{\ceil{\log m}}}$.